microsoft/finops-toolkit/docs-mslearn/toolkit/power-bi/rate-optimization.md

 - Service (for example, virtual machines and SQL database)
 - Currency

-A few common KPIs you fill find in this report are:
+A few common key performance indicators (KPIs) in this report are:

 - **Effective cost** shows the effective cost for the period with reservation purchases amortized across the commitment term.
 - **Utilization** shows the percentage of your current commitments were used during the period.
 - **Commitment savings** shows how much you're saving with commitment discounts.
   > [!IMPORTANT]
-  > Microsoft Cost Management does not include the unit price for amortized charges with Microsoft Customer Agreement accounts, so commitment savings cannot be calculated.
-Please file a support request and speak to your field rep to escalate this.
+  > Microsoft Cost Management does not include the unit price for amortized charges with Microsoft Customer Agreement accounts, so commitment savings cannot be calculated when using storage reports.
+Use KQL reports for FinOps hubs with Data Explorer to work around this limitation.

 <br>